darrench3140/myshell/README.md

 # Description
 This project is a shell that can run most UNIX commands and can be installed into your linux environment.
 There are also some add-on commands such as bg, fg, l, ll that are created and included in this shell.

+I personally use it often on AWS EC2 instances.
+After entering the instance with SSH in WSL, this shell just makes the terminal look way better.

 ### Dependency
 - sudo apt-get install libreadline-dev